-- Note: avoid going to Barcelona between 26th February and 1st March 2018 if you’re planning on staying in a hotel.
+- Note: avoid going to Barcelona between 24th and 27th February 2020 if you’re planning on staying in a hotel.
 This period coincides with the mobile telephony congress, and rooms will be more expensive that at any other time of the year!

 - Booking a room at the last minute can also be a good plan, as hotels lower the prices to fill the empty rooms.

 Finally, take a few minutes to read our article about the best tips to get the best price on your hotel room.

 Reason nº2: Sales in Barcelona until the beginning of March

 The sales in Barcelona started on 7th January 2019.
 Almost all shops will apply further reductions throughout the month of February.
 Now is a great time to head for the shopping centres or local shops in the quarter best suited to your tastes to stock up on bargains!